magickaiyang/MokuGo/README.md

 ----------------------------

 ### Technologies and Servieces Utilized
-* A HTML5 and JavaScript Frontend, with the framework TBD.
+* A HTML5 and JavaScript Frontend.
 * A Java backend to calculate the computer's move by MiniMax algorithm with Alpha-beta Pruning.
+The use of Play Framework enables non-blocking processing.
 * A database is used to maintain a leaderboard.
 * The application is hosted on Heroku.